caioau/caioau-personal/website/slides/TorLHC2019.md

 ### Having a lot of swap:

-While 1GB of RAM is enough for most relays, sometimes for a short period the system memory is full so the out of memory killer kills tor :/
+While 1GB of RAM is enough for most relays, sometimes for a short period the system memory is full so the out of memory killer kills tor

-After setting up swap it never happened, so having 1~3GB of swap is wise.
+After setting up swap it never happened again! so having 1~3GB of swap is wise.

 1. You can have a swap file and point it in the fstab.
-2. (What I recommend) Use zram: It's fast than disk swap, just install the bc package and this [package](https://apt.galliumos.org/pool/main/z/zram-config/zram-config_0.5-galliumos2_all.deb)
+2. (What I recommend) Use zram: It's faster than disk swap, just install the bc package and this [package](https://apt.galliumos.org/pool/main/z/zram-config/zram-config_0.5-galliumos2_all.deb)

+---

+## Misc recommended stuff and Tips

 ### Avoiding disks errors: enabling file system check every boot:

-One time my relay was down, after logging the file system was mounted as read only, I saw that was some errors on disk so the OS remounted as read only, after enabling fsck every boot solved, never had again:
+One time my relay was down, after logging the file system was mounted as read only, I saw that was some errors on disk so the OS remounted as read only, after enabling fsck every boot the problem was solved.

-Which device is rootfs? run `lsblk` than look the column name have the pointpoint // for instance /dev/vda1 , then `sudo tune2fs -c 1 /dev/vda1`
+Which device is rootfs? run `lsblk` than look the column name have the pointpoint / for instance /dev/vda1 , then:

+> sudo tune2fs -c 1 /dev/vda1

+---

+## Misc recommended stuff and Tips

 ### Using ssh blocks: